gamosoft/Inventory-WebAPI/README.md

 - No dealing with string constants for error messages.
 - HttpStatusCode 422 is not included in the .Net enumeration, so "hardcoded" it there to return a more menaningful response.
 - Didn't deal with verification of appsettings correctness or whether the values exist or not.
 For this demo I'll assume they're all provided.
+- Don't care much about web.config transformations for production (such as setting debug=false, which is done by default, but others that may be needed...).